 Cantaloupe granita.
-It's icy, slushy, sorbet-y, creamy, and melon-y.
-Pretty much everything you imagine a granita could be, you'll find it here.
+It’s icy, sorbet-y, creamy, and melon-y.
+And it calls for just four ingredients: cantaloupe, sugar, water, and lemon juice.
+Pretty much everything you imagine a granita could be.

 *What’s The Right Pan To Make Granita?